-II.1.1 - Technological asymmetry and Risk asymmetry
+II.3.1.1 -Technological asymmetry and Risk asymmetry

-On the two assumptions, both for a SME and for a start-up partner, the problem of maturing technology up to the TRL 3-4 level is still the same.
+On the two assumptions, both for an SME and for a start-up partner, the problem of maturing technology up to the TRL 3-4 levels remains the same.
 It will be very difficult to get the SME or the start-up partner to finance this maturation.
 All this is related to the structural problem of financing developments in France but also to the lack of leading-edge scientific skills within the SME, allowing dialog with researchers and the appropriation of technology under the TRL 3-4.
 An asymmetry of technological capacity is revealed here and an asymmetry of the risk (financial) between the two participants: the public research laboratory and the small company.

 Indeed, 95% of French SMEs are small companies with less than 50 employees (INSEE, 2008).
-The development and demonstration of a new technology based on emerging technology from aerospace costs at least around one million euros (according to our own experience in the relationships with our SME partners), without counting the launching and development costs of the product line.
-However, most of the innovation assistance available in France is limited to 50% of the global amount (see Oseo, 2008, on refundable advance).
+The development and demonstration of a new technology based on emerging technology from aerospace together research cost at least around one million euros (according to our own experience in the relationships with our SME partners), without counting the launching and development costs of the product line.
+However, most of the innovation assistance available in France is limited to 50% of the global amound.

+(see Oseo, 2008, on refundable advances).
 This means that an SME that undertakes the development of a new product for a breakthrough innovation must assume half of the costs itself.
 For an SME with twenty people, €500K may well represent 25% of its annual wage bill.

 Here, a significant risk asymmetry is to be noted between the SME and ONERA because possible failure could mean a cessation of activities for the former.
-The same amount represents the cost of four ONERA researchers.
-Moreover, the financial risk exists and is not negligible, especially in the EPIC culture, where we will see later that the scientists involved in the technology transfer relationship are very little aware of the risk for ONERA compared to the degree of the risk assumed by the SME.
-Other authors (e.g. Serfati.
-2008) have also stressed the importance of social relationships (including cultural relationships) in the innovation process.
+The same amount represents the cost of four ONERA researchers - in other words, of its far higher R&D 'capacity'.
+Moreover, financial risk exists and is not negligible, especially in the EPIC culture, where we will see later that the scientists involved in the technology transfer relationship are very little aware of the risk for ONERA compared to the degree of the risk assumed by the SME.
+Other authors (e.g. Serfati, 2008) have also stressed the importance of social relationships (including cultural relationships) in the innovation process.
 This difference in mentality was identified without any ambiguity in the collaborations undertaken by ONERA with various SMEs.